bhoamikhona/javascript/Section 09/README.md

 - Looping over sets.
 - Converting an array to a set.
 - Converting a set to an array.

+### Maps: Fundamentals

+- What is map?
+- The difference between maps and objects.
+- Creating a new, empty map.
+- `mapName.set(key, value)` - The `set()` method is used to add key-value pairs to a Map object.
+It can also be used to update the value of an existing key.
+Each value must have a unique key so that they get mapped correctly.
+- `mapName.get()` - The `get()` method is used for returning a specific element among all the elements which are present in the map.
+It takes the key of the element to be returned as an argument and returns the element which is associated with the specified key passed as an argument.
+If the key passed as an argument is not present in the map, then `mapName.get()` returns `undefined`.
+- `mapName.has()` - The `has()` method is used to check whether an element with the specified key exists in a map or not.
+It returns a boolean value indicating the presence or absence of an element with the specified key in the map.
+- `mapName.delete()` - The `delete()` method is used to delete the specified element among all the elements which are present in the map.
+It takes the key which needs to be removed from the map, thus removing the element associated with that key and returning true.
+If the key is not present, it will return false.
+- `mapName.size` - The `size` property is used to return the number of key-value pairs stored in a map.
+- `mapName.clear()` - The `clear()` method is used for the removal of all the elements from a map and making it empty.
+No arguments are required and it returns `undefined` value.
+- Using booleans, arrays, and objects as map keys.
+- Using maps with DOM elements.

 ### Other Lessons